groupe-lemmes/en/docs/lemmatiseurs.md

 Website: [CLTK](http://cltk.org/){:target="_blank"}

-## Parameter sets
+## Data sets and parameter/model sets

-Parameter sets and models for medieval languages, mainly Latin and Old French:
+Datasets for medieval languages, mainly Latin and Old French, are used to create the parameter sets and models employed by the tools.
+We present them together, given their interdependence.

 ### OMNIA
 {: .mb-3 }